-- Fig. 1.
+Fig. 1.
 Examples of photos and illustrations in the technical manual

 Fig. 3.
 Crop yield and soil salinity in the field with shallow subsurface drainage

-Rural Development Division, Japan International Research Center for Agricultural Sciences
+Japan International Research Center for Agricultural Sciences Rural Development Division

-Omori et al. (2018) 日本砂丘学会誌 Vol.64-3:101-112
+Omori et al. (2018) Sand dune research Vol.64-3:101-112

 Onishi et al. (2017) Journal of arid land studies, 27(3):91-101

 Okuda et al. (2015) Journal of the Japanese Society of Irrigation, Drainage and Rural Engineering, 83(5):21-24

 Okuda et al. (2015) Journal of the Japanese Society of Irrigation, Drainage and Rural Engineering, 83(7):7-10

 - English PDF